leonstel/leonstel.github.io/blogs/gmap4.md

 *MapBase*
-This class will be used to initialize the `GoogleMapInstance` after the map has been loaded, put the google map in the DOM, and pass on marker clicked events to its children.
+This class will be used to initialize the `GoogleMapInstance` after the map has been loaded, put the google map in the DOM, and pass on marker click events to its children.

 *Custom Map Component*
 When first mentioned points are in place then this is where the magic happens.
 It will extend the MapBase so that it does